- Decorations that were simply thrown into a box, bin or bag last year with no thought given to Christmas decorating the following year.

 TIP #4: CREATE A PINTEREST BOARD

-Create a Pinterest board in your account titled “Christmas 2020”.
+Create a Pinterest board in your account titled “Christmas 2020 (or whatever the next year is)”.
 Add pins of inspiring Christmas ideas throughout the year.
 As you begin to pull your decorating thoughts together for next Christmas, this will jump start your creative juices!

 Try to refer to the board from time to time throughout the year to remind yourself to keep your eye out for bargains on items that you can use next year.